chinamike65/hugo-tuolesi/content/book5/book5en.md

 The reason for the loss of mind is that the mind follows the delusion and loses the right mind.

-Delusions are random thoughts caused by various troubles.
+Delusions are random thoughts caused by various afflictions.
 If you don't pay attention to the treatment, the delusions will become more and more, and the memory will become more and more degraded.

 (18) Scattered
 Distraction is a state of mind in which thoughts are scattered, delusional thoughts are flying, and never stop.